jingminglang/ngx_http_time_map_module/README.md

 It is very easy to use this module set a variable dependent on localtime.

+Use it like nginx map module and geo module.

 *time_map* only can use in the http block;

 notice: It's a new module maybe have some bugs but you can try it.